Microsoft Support Diagnostic Tool: DogWalk

 The DogWalk vulnerability is a remote code execution (RCE) vulnerability in the Microsoft Support Diagnostic Tool (MSDT).
 It was first reported in January 2020, but Microsoft initially did not consider it to be a security issue.
 However, the vulnerability was later exploited in the wild, and Microsoft released a patch for it in August 2022.

-The vulnerability is caused by a path traversal vulnerability in the sdiageng.dll library.
-This vulnerability allows an attacker to trick a victim into opening a malicious diagcab file, which is a type of Windows cabinet file that is used to store support files.
-When the diagcab file is opened, it triggers the MSDT tool, which then executes the malicious code.

 Originally discovered by Mitja Kolsek, the DogWalk vulnerability is caused by a path traversal vulnerability in the sdiageng.dll library.
 This vulnerability allows an attacker to trick a victim into opening a malicious diagcab file, which is a type of Windows cabinet file that is used to store support files.
 When the diagcab file is opened, it triggers the MSDT tool, which then executes the malicious code.

 The vulnerability is exploited by creating a malicious diagcab file that contains a specially crafted path.
 This path contains a sequence of characters that is designed to exploit the path traversal vulnerability in the sdiageng.dll library.
 When the diagcab file is opened, the MSDT tool will attempt to follow the path.
 However, the path will contain characters that are not valid for a Windows path.
 This will cause the MSDT tool to crash.

 When the MSDT tool crashes, it will generate a memory dump.
 This memory dump will contain the malicious code that was executed by the MSDT tool.
 The attacker can then use this memory dump to extract the malicious code and execute it on their own computer.